 December 31,

-Description 2021 2020
+Description 2022 2021

 Assets:

 Values based on Level 1 inputs:

-Deferred compensation plan assets (1) \$ 7,428 \$ 2,589
+Deferred compensation plan assets (1) \$ 6,065 \$ 7,428

-Total Level 1 inputs 7,428 2,589
+Total Level 1 inputs 6,065 · 7,428

 Values based on Level 2 inputs:

-Deferred compensation plan assets (1) 96,627 85,932
+Deferred compensation plan assets (1) 84,318 96,627

-Foreign currency forward contracts (2) 1,122 885
+Foreign currency forward contracts (2) 3,236 1,122

+Interest rate swap contract (3) 10,298

-Total Level 2 inputs 97,749 86,817
+Total Level 2 inputs 97,852 97,749

-Total Assets \$ 105,177 \$ 89,406
+Total Assets \$ 103,917 \$ 105,177

 Liabilities:

 Values based on Level 2 inputs:

-Deferred compensation plan liabilities (1) \$ 110,861 \$ 94,538
+Deferred compensation plan liabilities (1) \$ 96,641 \$ 110,861

-Foreign currency forward contracts (2) 1,213 2,399
+Foreign currency forward contracts (2) 2,611 1,213

-Interest rate swap contracts (3) 53,737 109,175
+Interest rate swap contracts (3) 53,737

-Total Level 2 inputs 165,811 206,112
+Total Level 2 inputs 99,252 165,811

-Total Liabilities \$ 165,811 \$ 206,112
+Total Liabilities \$ 99,252 \$ 165,811

-- (1) The Company has a deferred compensation plan for the benefit of certain highly compensated officers, managers and other key employees (see Note 15 Employee Benefits).
+(1) The Company has a deferred compensation plan for the benefit of certain highly compensated officers, managers and other key employees (see Note 15 - Employee Benefits).
 The assets consist of investments in money market funds, mutual funds and company-owned life insurance contracts.
 The money market funds consist of cash equivalents while the mutual fund investments consist of publicly-traded and quoted equity shares.
-The Company considers the fair values of these assets to be based on Level 1 inputs, and such assets had fair values of \$7.4 million and \$2.6 million as of December 31, 2021 and 2020, respectively.
+The Company considers the fair values of these assets to be based on Level 1 inputs, and such assets had fair values of \$6.1 million and \$7.4 million as of December 31, 2022 and 2021, respectively.
 The carrying amounts of the life insurance contracts equal their cash surrender values.
+Cash

-Cash surrender value represents the estimated amount that the Company would receive upon termination of a contract, which approximates fair value.
-The Company considers life insurance contracts to be valued based on Level 2 inputs, and such assets had fair values of \$96.6 million and \$85.9 million at December 31, 2021 and 2020, respectively.
+- surrender value represents the estimated amount that the Company would receive upon termination of a contract, which approximates fair value.
+The Company considers life insurance contracts to be valued based on Level 2 inputs, and such assets had fair values of \$84.3 million and \$96.6 million at December 31, 2022 and 2021, respectively.
 The related deferred compensation plan liabilities are recorded at fair value, or the estimated amount needed to settle the liability, which the Company considers to be a Level 2 input. - (2) The Company enters into foreign currency forward exchange contracts to hedge the effects of adverse fluctuations in foreign currency exchange rates (see Note 13 Derivatives and Hedging).
 Valuation of these contracts is based on observable foreign currency exchange rates in active markets, which the Company considers to be a Level 2 input. - (3) The Company has interest rate swap contracts that hedge the risk of variability from interest payments on its borrowings (see Note 6 Debt).
 The fair values of interest rate swaps are based on mark-to-market valuations prepared by a third-party broker.
 Those valuations are based on observable interest rates from recently executed market transactions and other observable market data, which the Company considers to be Level 2 inputs.
 The Company independently corroborates the reasonableness of the valuations prepared by the third-party broker by using an electronic quotation service.